tinymce/tinymce-docs/migration-from-4x.md

 Changes between TinyMCE 4.x and TinyMCE 5.0:

 * The text field for Styles have been removed from the advanced table of the dialogs.
 This simplifies the dialogs for users and gives the editor a stricter control over the table styles which ensures that the styles are correct.
-* We improved the methods for how styles are set and retrieved from tables, rows, and cells to make these operations more reliable.
+* Improved methods for how styles are set and retrieved from tables, rows, and cells to make these operations more reliable.
-* We now use CSS for styling, and therefore we have removed a few legacy data attributes that were set on tables, rows, and cells which are no longer the good practice.
+* Using CSS for styling, and therefore could remove a few legacy data attributes that were set on tables, rows, and cells which are no longer the good practice.
 This makes the output HTML cleaner and more modern.
 * When opening a properties dialog with a single table, row, or cell selected, the dialog will autofill with the relevant existing values.
-If you selected multiple rows or cells to open the relevant properties dialog, TinyMCE 4.x left all the dialog fields blank.
-TinyMCE 5.0 autofills for all the selected rows or cells which have the same values.
-The fields which have no existing value or have different values, are left empty.
+If multiple rows or cells are selected to open the relevant properties dialog, TinyMCE 4.x left all the dialog fields blank.
+TinyMCE 5.0 automatically fills values for all the selected rows or cells which have the same values.
+The fields which have no existing value or have different values are left empty.
 * `Border` input field in the table properties dialog is now called `Border width` for better clarity.

 ### Other removed component configuration settings